jianglibo/pagehelper-docs/helpers/ph-pjax-link.md

 ## Caveats

 {: .warning }
-The pjax won't execute the script tag inside the body, if you need the script to be executed, you should add `ph-execute-me` attribute to script tag.
+The pjax will default execute all the script tag inside the body after replace the page content, if you don't want the script to be executed, you should add `ph-not-execute-me` attribute to script tag.

 {: .warning }
 And the events listen on the `document.body` need to add again after page replace.